 Audiologists are hearing care specialists who provide evaluation and treatment for individuals with hearing, balance and tinnitus disorders.
 The scope of practice in audiology, at a minimum, has tripled over the last 35 years.
 In 2006, the doctoral degree was mandated as the entry level degree to be a licensed audiologist in the state of Ohio.

 Kent State University continues to have a long-standing Ph.D. program in audiology.
 At present, the Au.D. and Ph.D. programs are undertaken sequentially.
-Contact Dr. Hawks (email@example.com), the Kent campus Audiology graduate coordinator, for more details.
+Contact Dr. Hayley Arnold (firstname.lastname@example.org), program coordinator for Speech Pathology and Audiology, for more details.

 The University of Akron and Kent State University are nationally recognized for their strong audiology programs and are ideally suited to offer a collaborative professional doctorate.
 The Cleveland Clinic Foundation is internationally recognized as providing excellence in health care.
 The collaborative nature of the Au.D. program merges the assets of these two strong audiology programs and the Cleveland Clinic Foundation into one unified professional doctorate degree program.